spion/spion.github.com/src/documents/posts/fixing-hackernews-mathematical-approach.html.md.md

 layout: post
 title: Fixing Hacker News: A mathematical approach
 description: >
-  Is it possible to fix "Endles September" by simply changing the way that comment and submission ratings are being calculated?
+  Is it possible to fix "Endless September" by simply changing the way that comment and submission ratings are being calculated?
 date: 2012-08-21
 ---